Table of Contents:

 Identity verification exercises are commonplace in today's world, and most institutions in several sectors require you to present documents to verify your identity for KYC and AML purposes.
 Currently, ID verification exercises are slow, sometimes requiring days to process.
 There are also concerns about having to submit personal documents repeatedly on different occasions and data safety.

 Scalability is a huge challenge for blockchain technology, especially as more people begin using the network.
 Network congestion often results in increased transaction fees, difficulting the mass adoption of Web3 protocols.
-ZKPs can help solve the scalability problem on public blockchains such as the Ethereum mainnet through rollups.
+ZKPs can help solve the scalability problem on public blockchain networks such as the Ethereum mainnet through rollups.

 Zero-knowledge rollups (ZK-rollups) are Layer-2 scaling solutions that increase throughput on the Ethereum Mainnet, and are managed by on-chain Ethereum smart contracts.
 By completing computations and state-storage off-chain, ZK-rollups help Layer-1 blockchains process more transactions at reduced fees.
 Yet, there's more.